 Extended Life Coolant Example:

-Delo ELC Advanced Antifreeze/Coolant products have a patented formulation for protection and compatibility with flux brazing residue present from the manufacturing process of today's aluminum heat exchangers. there are no solid additives included in ELCs, thus extend their pump life.
+Delo ELC Advanced Antifreeze/Coolant products have a patented formulation for protection and compatibility with flux brazing residue present from the manufacturing process of today's aluminum heat exchangers.
+There are no solid additives included in ELCs, which extends their pump life.
+Get more information on these products below:

-- Optimal Cooling System Operation – No gel or deposit formation!
+- Optimal Cooling System Operation – There is no gel or deposit formation!
 Silicates and other SCA deposits can reduce heat transfer and increase downtime due to overheating.

-- Environmentally Friendly: Biodegradable in its unused form.
+- Environmentally Friendly: This product is biodegradable in its unused form.
 Phosphate, borate, silicate, 2EHA, and amine-free

 Can You Combine Coolants?

-While the topic of combining coolants has varying opinions and views, it is generally believed that coolants “can” be mixed if needed for an emergency fill-up, but “should” be used without combining properties as to get the premium effect that the coolant was designed for.
+While the topic of combining coolants has varying opinions and views, it is generally believed that coolants “can” be mixed if needed for an emergency fill-up but “should” be used without combining properties to get the premium effect the coolant was designed for.

 Make sure that you are always using the right coolant for the right job!
-SC Fuels offers a full line of coolants from name brands such as Chevron, and Valvoline.
-Call today to learn how SC Fuels can save you on fuel, lubes, and coolants!
+SC Fuels offers a full line of coolants and chemicals from name brands such as Chevron, and Valvoline.
+Contact us to learn how SC Fuels can save you money on fuel, lubes, and coolants!

 Thank you for reading